 Biopsies of the liver or other affected organs may show eosinophilic granulomatous reactions, but larvae are difficult to find in tissue sections and biopsies are low yield.
 Stool examinations are worthless.

 For ocular larva migrans (OLM), ophthalmologic expertise is essential for diagnosis.
 Granulomatous reactions appear as oval, white lesions in the posterior pole or periphery of the retina.
 Some patients present with endophthalmitis manifesting as a red, painful eye with diffuse intraocular inflammation.

-The presence of anti-Toxocara antibodies and characteristic ophthalmologic findings are helpful in differentiating OLM from retinoblastoma Retinoblastoma Retinoblastoma is a cancer arising from the immature retina.
-Symptoms and signs commonly include leukocoria (a white reflex in the pupil), strabismus, and, less often, inflammation and impaired... read more and preventing unnecessary surgical enucleation of the eye.
+The presence of anti-Toxocara antibodies and characteristic ophthalmologic findings are helpful in differentiating OLM from retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina that occurs almost exclusively in children Retinoblastoma occurs in 1/15,000 to 1/30,000 live births and represents about 2% of childhood cancers ( 1)... read more and preventing unnecessary surgical enucleation of the eye.
 Unfortunately anti-Toxocara antibody titers can be low or undetectable in patients with OLM.

 Treatment of Toxocariasis

 Asymptomatic patients and patients with mild visceral larva migrans (VLM) symptoms do not require anthelmintic therapy because infection is usually self-limited.

 For patients with moderate to severe symptoms, albendazole 400 mg orally twice a day for 5 days or mebendazole 100 to 200 mg orally twice a day for 5 days is used, but the optimal duration of therapy has not been determined.